-When you are in Garrett, you'll notice that it is more blue-collar than most other communities in America.
-40.50% of Garrett’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Garrett is a blue-collar town, with 40.50% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Garrett is a borough of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Garrett who work in office and administrative support (13.00%), law enforcement and fire fighting (8.50%), and healthcare suport services (6.50%).

 Garrett’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Garrett is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Garrett doesn't have a public transportation system that people use for their commute.

 The per capita income in Garrett in 2022 was $28,231, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $112,924 for a family of four.
 However, Garrett contains both very wealthy and poor people as well.